Fort Augusta: Hunter House Museum

-Today, on the site of the old Fort, the Northumberland County Historical Society has its headquarters in the "Hunter House Museum."
+Today, on the site of the old fort, the Northumberland County Historical Society has its headquarters in the Hunter House Museum in Sunbury, Pennsylvania.
 The museum contains historical and archaeological artifacts dealing with Fort Augusta and items of local history.
-It also contains a well and the original powder magazine that were here during the time of the original Fort Augusta.
-There is also a genealogical library of material on early families in Northumberland County and surrounding counties.
-The museum is located at 1150 North Front Street, Sunbury, Pennsylvania.
+It also contains Fort Augusta's well and the original powder magazine, as well as a genealogical library of material on early families in Northumberland County and surrounding counties.
 A model of the fort, built in 2013, stands in the front of the museum as a replica of the original model, which was built in 1939, and taken down in 1974.
-The model of the fort was reconstructed in 2013 and rededicated on July 5, 2014.
+The model of the fort was reconstructed and rededicated on 10 November 2013.